0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 ## Conclusion

 Congratulations!
-You have successfully configured and used the Miden client to interact with a Miden node.
+You have successfully configured and used the Miden client to interact with a Miden rollup and faucet.
 With these steps, you can perform basic Miden rollup operations like sending transactions, generating and consuming notes.

 For more information on the Miden client, refer to the [Readme of the Miden Client](https://github.com/0xPolygonMiden/miden-client)